muntedpissmole/pccs/README.md

 ### Connections
 See config.json for lighting, relay and reed switch connections.
-- Battery level sensor: ADS1115 address 49 channel A0.
+- Battery level sensor: Arduino Mega channel A0.
-- Water sensor: ADS1115 address 49 channel A1.
+- Water sensor: Arduino Mega channel A1.
 - Temperature Sensor: Pin 7 on the RPI.

 ## Development Path